 INTRODUCTION

-IAAC’s Master in City & Technology (1 or 2-year program) is a unique program oriented towards redefining the future of the urban, through innovative, evidence based and experimental approaches to understand, design and materialise cities.
-The program sits at the intersection of data science and urban design, with the goal of training professionals capable of critically and creatively managing uncertainty in design.
-The program develops cutting-edge tools, designs and approaches to effectively design in the context of planetary scale urbanisation, the climate change crisis and rapid technological development.
-Taking place in Barcelona, the capital of urbanism, the Master in City & Technology is a platform to shape multidisciplinary leaders empowered to pioneer the transition of the urban environment in the era of big data, towards resilient & circular cities, inclusive & just communities and adaptive & more than human urban environments.
+IAAC’s Master in City & Technology is a unique program oriented towards redefining the future of the urban environment through innovative, evidence-based, and experimental approaches to understand, design and materialise cities.
+The program sits at the intersection of data analytics and urban planning and design, with the goal of training professionals capable of critically, creatively, and technically managing uncertainty in shaping the future of our cities.
+The program develops cutting-edge tools, designs, and approaches to effectively plan and design in the context of planetary-scale urbanisation, the climate change crisis, and rapid technological development.
+Taking place in Barcelona, the capital of urbanism, the programme is a platform to shape multidisciplinary leaders empowered to pioneer the transition of the urban environment, including urban, rural, and territorial planning strategies, in the era of big data, towards resilient & circular cities, inclusive & just communities and adaptive & more than human urban environments.

 MaCT01